charity: water stories

 Nepal is rich in beauty and natural resources.
 The country is overflowing with rivers, but few are easily accessible to rural communities.
 The dangerous mountain terrain makes travel difficult, and limited access to electricity necessitates innovative solutions.
 Local partner HELVETAS utilizes gravity-fed and solar-powered piped systems to bring spring water to schools and homes in the remote Karnali Province.
 But renewable energy is just the beginning.
 They’re also implementing Integrated Water Resources Management (IWRM) Programs.
 They’re empowering communities to consider and plan for their holistic water needs—from sanitation in schools to irrigation of their crops—so that water continues to flow for years.
 This allows them to focus on the sustainable development of water resources in the future.

-Seeds of good are taking root.
+Seeds of change are taking root.

 We’re incredibly proud of our local partners’ efforts to invest in the long-term environmental health of rural communities.
 And when you give to charity: water, you’re empowering their efforts.